eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

 with the stopping time in seconds.

 !!! note
+    The collision action only gets triggered on vehicle-vehicle collision but not on vehicle-pedestrian collisions

+!!! note
     The pedestrian model *striping* detects collisions between pedestrians.
 This only serves to detect issues with the model.

 ## Deliberately causing collisions